-Embryo-fetal development studies in rats and rabbits did not show evidence of harm to the fetus when ondansetron was administered during the period of organogenesis at approximately 6 and 24 times respectively the maximum recommended human oral dose of 24 mg/day, based on body surface area.
-In a pre- and postnatal developmental toxicity study, there were no effects upon pregnant rats and the pre- and postnatal development of their offspring, including reproductive performance at approximately 6 times the maximum recommended human oral dose of 24 mg/day based on body surface area.
+In embryo-foetal development studies in rats and rabbits, pregnant animals received oral doses of ondansetron up to 15mg/kg/day and 30mg/kg/day, respectively, during the period of organogenesis.
+With the exception of a slight decrease in maternal body weight gain in the rabbits, there were no significant effects of ondansetron on the maternal animals or the development of the offspring.
+At doses of 15 mg/kg/day in rats and 30 mg/kg/day in rabbits, the maternal dose was approximately 6 and 24 times the maximum recommended human oral dose of 24 mg/day, respectively, based on body surface area.
+In a pre- and postnatal developmental toxicity study, pregnant rats received oral doses of ondansetron up to 15mg/kg/day from Day 17 of pregnancy to litter Day 21.
+With the exception of a slight reduction in maternal body weight gain, there were no effects upon the pregnant rats and the pre- and postnatal development of their offspring, including reproductive performance of the mated F1 generation.
+At a dose of 15 mg/kg/day in rats, the maternal dose was approximately 6 times the maximum recommended human oral dose of 24 mg/day based on BSA.